-- The coupon interest rate is fixed at 10% payable annually in arrears which can be increased to 18% if the Minister for Finance wishes to re-market the notes; - Term of five years with a maturity date of 28 July 2016; - The notes are convertible into the ordinary shares of ptsbgh, the parent of ptsb, in the occurrence of a Conversion Event; - Conversion Event is defined as the occurrence of 1) a Capital Deficiency Event where ptsb's core Tier 1 capital falls below 8.25% or the CBI notifies ptsb, that it has determined that its financial and solvency condition is deteriorating in such a way that a Capital Deficiency Event is likely to occur in the short term and/or 2) a Non-Viability Event where ptsb becomes insolvent or unable to pay its debts as they fall due, as defined in the related Agency Deed; - Following any Conversion Event, the contingent capital notes will immediately be converted into a fixed number of ordinary shares in ptsbgh determined by dividing the principal amount of each contingent capital note by the conversion price; - The conversion price of €0.031 per unit is subject only to adjustments in accordance with the conditions of the Agency Deed that maintain their proportionate rights; - The notes are only redeemable on their maturity date, unless previously converted to ordinary shares due to a Conversion Event; and - Rank pari-passu with other subordinated liabilities.
+- The coupon interest rate is fixed at 10% payable annually in arrears which can be increased to 18% if the Minister for Finance wishes to remarket the notes; - Term of five years with a maturity date of 28 July 2016; - The notes are convertible into the ordinary shares of ptsbgh, the company's parent, on the occurrence of a Conversion Event; - Conversion Event is defined as the occurrence of 1) a Capital Deficiency Event where the company's core Tier 1 capital falls below 8.25% or the Central Bank of Ireland notifies the company, that it has determined that its financial and solvency condition is deteriorating in such a way that a Capital Deficiency Event is likely to occur in the short term and / or 2) a Non-Viability Event where the company becomes insolvent or unable to pay debts as they fall due, as defined in the related Agency Deed; - Following any Conversion Event, the company is required to pay the par value of the loan notes to ptsbgh, in return for which ptsbgh will immediately issue to the holder of the notes a fixed number of ordinary shares determined by dividing the principal amount of the contingent capital notes by the conversion price: - The conversion price of €0.031 per unit is subject only to adjustments in accordance with the conditions of the Agency Deed that maintain their proportionate rights: - The notes are only redeemable on their maturity date, unless previously converted to ordinary shares due to a Conversion Event; and - Rank pari-passu with other subordinated liabilities.

-Management evaluated the terms and conditions of the contingent capital notes and since the notes contain both a liability and an equity component, management has concluded that the contingent capital notes should be treated as a compound financial instrument in accordance with IAS 32, Financial Instruments: Presentation.
+Management have evaluated the terms and conditions of the contingent capital notes and since the mandatory conversion feature impacts only on ptsbgh, from the perspective of the company the contingent capital notes are a liability in accordance with IAS 32, Financial Instruments:

 The contingent capital notes have a coupon rate of 10% which under certain circumstances may be increased by the holder to 18%.
 In order to record the host debt element at fair value and because the instrument was issued to a related party, it was necessary to assess the terms and coupon rate against market based data.
-As the notes do not trade in any active markets, the fair value was based on an estimated interest rate of 21.5%.
+As the notes do not trade in any active markets, the fair value is based on an estimated interest rate of 21.5%.
 This rate was arrived at based on historical analysis of the senior unsecured spread of the issuing company at the time of issue in addition to estimated premiums for equity conversion risk and for subordination of the notes.